bh-8/hiwi-jpeg-attrib-sw23/README.md

 # hiwi-stego-attrib
-More efficient implementation and more detailed evaluation of identified jpeg stego attributes
+More efficient implementation and detailed evaluation of identified jpeg stego attributes.